gbumps/react-native-scrollable-tabstring/README.md

     />
 );
 ```
-### Scrollable with parent tab
+### Scrollable tab with parent tab

-Display a customizable scrollable tab with parent tab - children section
+Scrollable tab with parent tab - children section

-(remember to map exact parent index with child index, all must be sorted by index from 0 and remember to add key `isParent=true` otherwise may result in incorrect scrolling order)
+Remember to map exact parent index with child index from both lists, all must be sorted by index from 0 and remember to add param `isParent=true`

+Otherwise may result in incorrect scrolling order

-For example Tab 1 has 2 children section.
-They are Section 1 and Section 2 -> index of tab 1, Section 1 and 2 are 0
+For example Tab 1 has 2 children sections.
+They are Section 1 and Section 2 -> index of Tab 1, Section 1 and 2 are 0

 <img src="https://media.giphy.com/media/XOgtvUrZd2xxE3W1vu/giphy.gif" />